 Make sure your call to action is visibly clear in your email.
-It should be easy to locate and obvious to your reader it's what they need to click to get what they want.
+It should be easy to locate and obvious to your reader.
+They should know what to click the instant they open the email.
 People don't have a lot of patience and if your email isn't clear without reading every word in your email, they're just simply not going to bother with it.

 Plain text emails

 Plain text emails are emails that are just text based.
 There's no complicated layouts, graphics, colour schemes or images.
-It's just the type of email you create when you write and email yourself.
+It's just the type of email you create when you write an email yourself.

 Especially since, you aren't a big company.
 You are small, you are personable and you do want to build that relationship with your readers.